ZhenLiuPhys/HiggsShower/readme.txt

 You can either generate the event process by process, so you have a control of the relevative size of different samples.
 Or just use the commends above, it would give you roughly 2a:3a:4a:5a:6a=10:10:3:2:0.3

+(Updates 02/09/2024)
+Madgraph5 generator banner file for different signals and backgrounds.
+The file is obtained from the published study Phys.Rev.D 105 (2022) 3, 035008 • e-Print: 2109.03294 , (We thank co-author Ke-Pan Xie for providing these files):
+MG5_Wjets_banner is for W+jets background, matched up to two jets.
+Footnote2 explains leading jet pt cut of 100 GeV, and we applied a K-factor of 1.5.
+MG5_ttbar_banner is for ttbar background.
+We used a k-factor of 1.6.
+MG5_Wh_banner is for the Wh process.
+We used a k-factor of 1.5.